Happy Tears: Reception

-On review aggregator website Rotten Tomatoes, the film holds a 27% rank based on 33 reviews, with an average rating of 4.4/10.
+On review aggregator website Rotten Tomatoes, the film holds a 29% score based on 34 reviews, with an average rating of 4.4/10.
 The site's consensus states: "Replete with quirky indie clichés, Happy Tears wastes some fine performances from Demi Moore, Parker Posey, and Rip Torn on stale formula".
-On Metacritic, the film has a weighted average score of 35 out of a 100 based on 17 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 35 out of a 100 based on 17 critics, indicating "generally unfavorable" reviews.

 Noel Murray of The A.V.
 Club described Happy Tears as "a complete mess of a movie", but also mentioning that "Lichtenstein conjures some sweet moments and striking metaphors".

 Michael Phillips of the Chicago Tribune wrote that "[the film] settles for the usual moments, even at its quirkiest".

 In an interview for The New York Times, Manohla Dargis said that "writer and director Mitchell Lichtenstein struggles to find the humor in a host of horrors".

 According to Leslie Felperin of Variety magazine, the film is "a contradictory creature, both insightful and dumb".